Douglas Carter Beane: Early life

+Career

 Beane wrote the book for Xanadu, a stage musical adaptation of the 1980 film of the same name, adding new plot twists and humor parodying the original movie.
 The musical was workshopped in 2006 and early 2007 with director Christopher Ashley and actors Jane Krakowski, Tony Roberts, and Cheyenne Jackson.
-The musical opened on Broadway at the Helen Hayes Theatre on July 10, 2007, with a budget of $5 million.
+The musical opened on Broadway at the Helen Hayes Theatre on July 10, 2007.
 Kerry Butler and Cheyenne Jackson were the Broadway leads.
 Beane won the Drama Desk Award for Outstanding Book of a Musical and was nominated for the Tony Award for Best Book of a Musical.